 Daniel Tiger

-Daniel Tiger is a favorite in our house, he’s helped us teach many important topics.
+Daniel Tiger is a favorite in our house, he’s helped us teach many difficult topics including being a good friend.
 It’s one thing when mom and dad say something, but oohhh if it’s on Daniel Tiger, it must be right!
 At least that’s how my kids tend to think.
-I get it, I think we all listen to outside sources more than our parents at times.
+I get it, I think we all listen to outside sources more than our parents at times, starting as young children and going well into early adulthood.

 Friends Ask First